hml1014/Minesweeper/README.md

 # Minesweeper
-copy of classic minesweeper game
+This is a copy of the classic game, Minesweeper.